knightedcodemonkey/css/README.md

 }
 ```

-`stableClass('token')` returns just the selector string, while `createStableClassFactory({ namespace: 'docs' })` gives you a scoped generator you can reuse across components.
-Both helpers sanitize tokens automatically so the emitted selectors stay deterministic.
+`stableClass('token')` returns a class name you can drop straight into `className`, and `createStableClassFactory({ namespace: 'docs' })` gives you a scoped generator to reuse across components.
+Need the literal CSS selector?
+Call `stableSelector('token')`.
+All helpers sanitize tokens automatically so the emitted hooks stay deterministic.

 Need a zero-JS approach?
 Import the optional layer helper and co-locate your fallback selectors: